 Cabbages are not difficult to grow and provide a nutritious ingredient for many dishes.
-As cabbage seeds tend to not last we suggest growing from seedlings, if you do grow from seeds try to sow around 2cm deep for good germination.
+As the seeds tend to not store and last we suggest growing from seedlings, if you do grow from seeds try to sow around 2cm deep for good germination.

 Generally you can plant two crops, one in early autumn, one in late winter.

 Some varieties grow better during the cold month than others so look for those in the cooler areas.